 Writer: Daniel Kraus, Artist: Chris Shehan, Colorist: Jason Wordie, Letterer: Jim Campbell

-While Vault Comics runs an entire imprint called Nightfall to showcase their horror hits, which include The Plot, I Walk With Monsters, Human Remains, among others, perhaps the most sensational of their recent releases is The Autumnal.
+While Vault Comics runs an entire imprint called Nightfall to showcase their horror hits, which include The Plot, I Walk With Monsters, and Human Remains, among others, perhaps the most sensational of their recent releases is The Autumnal.
 This deeply haunting horror story takes place in Comfort Notch, a town which boasts the most beautiful autumns in America — although all the locals are deathly afraid of the trees and their fallen leaves.

 The death of her mother brings Kat Somerville, now a single mother to her daughter Sybil, back home to the town which she barely remembers from childhood.
 As old nursery rhymes and news clippings begin to revive her memories, she quickly learns that she was better off forgetting Comfort Notch entirely.
 This book has rocketed artist Shehan to star status for his horror spreads, and he will soon be a part of The House of Slaughter series (a spinoff to Something is Killing the Children, featured further in this article) from Boom Studios, which has become that publisher’s #1 pre-ordered book of all time behind Keanu Reeves’ BRZRKR.
 No mean feat.

-The Autumnal is gut-wrenching and plays in the quite frankly underutilized space of floral/botanical horror, as Kat and Sybil discover what terrors lies within the trees.
+The Autumnal is gut-wrenching and plays in the underutilized space of floral/botanical horror, as Kat and Sybil discover what terrors lies within the trees.
 Kraus and Shehan expertly build dread for the fabled figure Clementine Biddle from her first introduction in a schoolyard rhyme through everything that follows.
 Featuring some additional themes of domestic violence, drug use, and some sexually explicit scenes, The Autumnal is not for the faint of heart.